 Seeking an objective definition of butthead is part of my general campaign against exceptionalism.
 I think our biggest human weakness is a tendency to forget our fallibility when challenged, indeed our motivated fallibility–our inner weasels, our bias and hypocrisy.
 My aim is to know the follies of humankind by introspection.
 I am my own lab, and when I find myself being inconsistent, it's usually the inspiration for a new blog article.
 I aim to be "intellectually bi-curious."
 I don't think I really understand something well enough to voice an opinion about it until I can make a compelling case for the argument against my opinion.

 I read a lot, mostly by speedlistening to books.
 I have a masters in Public Policy from Berkeley and a Ph.D. in decision theory and evolutionary theory from Union Institute and University.

-I've raised three children including a very troubled child, now a troubled adult.
+I've raised three children.
 I was married once for 17 years.
 I now consider myself either retired or on sabbatical from sexloveromance.
 I love my wide circle of friends, and connect mostly over ideas, though I also play jazz, funk, soul music.
 I'm a singer and bassist, electric and upright.
 Occasionally I write songs, another medium for conveying the ideas that interest me.